Start Jenkins jobs from Hiptest

 Note : Credentials, File and Custom parameters are not supported by Hiptest.
 If the job linked to your test run contains some of them, a warning message will appear to notify that they will be ignored.

 If your job is modified in Jenkins (default value changes, adding/deleting parameters, …), you may refresh your linked job in Hiptest.
 There is nothing more simple!
 All you have to do is to click on “Update” before filling your parameters and triggering your build.

 That’s it, you Jenkins job is now started.
 You can link multiple jobs to a single test run.

 If needed, you can get some extra data from Hiptest when starting the build.
 There are three available parameters:

 - test_run_id: is the ID of the test run used to start the build.
-Again, it can be used to pushed the results back to Hiptest.
+Again, it can be used to push the results back to Hiptest.

 Here is an example of a post-build action that pushes the results back to Hiptest, based on those parameters:

-NB: “Post build task” is an optional “Post-build Action” available as a Jenkins plugin: “Hudson Post build task”.
+Note: “Post build task” is an optional “Post-build Action” available as a Jenkins plugin “Hudson Post build task”.